SeannaCHARLES/RNA-folding-CHARLES_Seanna-KSONTINI_Amal/README.md

 ## Description of Scripts

-- training.py :
+- training.py : Create one pdf files for each nucleotide couple and a csv files (resuming all the scores per couples and distances)

 - Plotting.R : plots the results from training.py with the score as a function of the distance

 - plotting.py : plots the results from training.py with the score as a function of the distance

-- scoring.py
+- gibbs_calc.py : Create a csv files that resume all the predicted scores per nucleotid couple and distances

 ## Launching Scripts